NASA-IMPACT/nasa-apt-frontend/README.md

 Cross-cutting actions are also managed through the use of middleware.

-The application store is configured to support the [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) for advanced debugging with state rewind and fast forward.

 Because the application makes extensive use of [HOCs](https://reactjs.org/docs/higher-order-components.html), wrapped components are exposed as the default export while raw components are available as a named component.
 This allows for unit testing without invoking HOC behavior.

 The application uses [tape-await](https://github.com/mbostock/tape-await) to simplify asynchronous test flow for middleware.